US inflation hit a new 40-year high last month of 8.6%

 Inflation has remained high even as the sources of rising prices have shifted.
 Initially, robust demand for goods from Americans who were stuck at home for months after COVID hit caused shortages and supply chain snarls and drove up prices for cars, furniture and appliances.

-Harper, 43, said he and his fiancée are delaying marriage because they can’t afford it right now.
-They’ve cut off Netflix and Hulu.
-His car’s catalytic converter was stolen recently — an increasingly common theft — for the rare metals they contain that have shot up in price.
-A repair will cost $1,300.
+Yet Friday’s report on consumer inflation may contain some encouraging signs.
+Economists expect “core” inflation — which excludes volatile prices for food and energy — to slow.
+On a year-over-year basis, economists have estimated that core prices rose 5.9% in May, down from a 6.2% annual rate in April.
+It would be the second straight month that this figure has weakened.
+Economists closely track core inflation because it’s considered a better gauge of future price changes.

-“With the food, gas and rent — holy cow,” he said.
-“I’m working a massive amount of overtime, just to make it, just to keep it together.”
+The cost of used cars, which skyrocketed in 2020 and 2021 as shortages of semiconductors sharply reduced the availability of new cars, has fallen for three straight months.
+And clothing and appliance costs both dropped in April.

-In the coming months, goods prices are expected to finally drop.
+Goods prices are expected to fall further in the coming months.
 Many large retailers, including Target, Walmart and Macy’s, have reported that they’re now stuck with too much of the patio furniture, electronics and other goods that they ordered when those items were in heavier demand and will have to discount them.

 Research by the Bank of America Institute, which uses anonymous data from millions of their customers’ credit and debit card accounts, shows spending on gas eating up a larger share of consumers’ budgets and crowding out their ability to buy other items.